joeybernard/ACENET_Summer_School_General/_episodes/04-parallel_programming_models.md

 Tasks exchange data through communications by sending and receiving messages.

-OpenMPI and Intel MPI are two of the most popular implementations of message passing multiprocessing models installed on Compute Canada systems.
+MPI is the dominant standard for message-passing programming, and OpenMPI and Intel MPI are two popular implementations of that standard.
+Here is some sample code which does the MPI equivalent of "Hello, world!"

 ![](../fig/parallel_app_4.svg)